Museum of Contemporary Art, Tucson

-The Museum of Contemporary Art (MOCA) in Tucson, Arizona, United States, was founded in 1997, by Julia Latane, James Graham, and David Wright.
+The Museum of Contemporary Art (MOCA) in Tucson, Arizona, United States, was founded in 1997, by Julia Latané, James Graham, and David Wright.

 The museum was founded to create a permanent institution for contemporary art in Tucson's arts district.
 Originally housed in the HazMat building on Toole Avenue, the museum relocated to the former fire department building on Church Avenue in 2010.

 History

 Toole Building

 In 1992, James Graham, Julia Latané and Dave Lewis founded the Toole Shed Studios under the auspices of the Tucson Arts Coalition (TAC).
 MOCA was incorporated in the spring of 1997.
 It was conceived as the next step in the continued growth and development of the Toole Shed Artists’ Studios and as an important addition to the downtown Arts District.
 In order to better serve the interests of the tenants and the community, and responding to the wealth of local contemporary art activity, the artists of Toole Shed Studios decided to incorporate as an independent cooperative.
 The articles of incorporation and bylaws were written in 1997 and 501(c)3 status was received by the end of that year.
 Graham was the Founding Director of MOCA, and Latané served as President of the board with David Wright (founder of Sixth Congress Gallery) as Secretary and Treasurer.

 During the spring of 1998, the foundations for MOCA were laid.
 In August 1998 the opportunity arose to occupy a warehouse space at 191 East Toole Avenue.
-Over the course of the next four months, volunteer labor and many hours of hard work transformed this derelict warehouse into the Museum of Contemporary Art, with over four thousand square feet of exhibition space.
+Over the course of the next four months, volunteers worked to transform the previously abandoned warehouse into the Museum of Contemporary Art, featuring more than four thousand square feet of exhibition space.

-Between 2001 and 2003,local gallery owner Elizabeth Cherry served as interim director and curator, and in March 2003, the position of Executive Director and Chief Curator was appointed to Anne-Marie Russell and in 2017 Ginger Shulick Porcella became the new Executive Director and Chief Curator of MOCA.
+Between 2001 and 2003, local gallery owner Elizabeth Cherry served as interim director and curator.
+In March 2003, Anne-Marie Russell was appointed to the position of Executive Director and Chief Curator, and in 2017 Ginger Shulick Porcella became the new Executive Director and Chief Curator of MOCA.

 Fire Station

-In 2009, Tucson’s Fire Station #1 was decommissioned and the firefighters moved to a new facility.
-An request for proposal for “highest and best use” was issued and MOCA Tucson saw this as a dual opportunity to obtain a permanent facility and to preserve an important part of Arizona’s modernist architectural history.
-The main hall originally used for fire trucks became the main exhibition space; the first-floor offices were transformed into white-box galleries for display of intimate work; the firefighters’ quarters became artist-in-residence accommodations; second story offices were adapted into the education space and administrative offices for the museum.
-Since 2009, MOCA has mounted eight to twelve exhibitions per year presenting work by locally, regionally, nationally and internationally known artists.
-MOCA has established an Artist-in-Residence Program, youth programming targeted at underserved populations, a robust public programming calendar including ArtNow!, Artist Talk series, dance, performance, music and other events celebrating the arts.
+In 2009, Tucson’s Fire Station #1 was decommissioned and the firefighters relocated to a new facility.
+A request for proposals was issued for the “highest and best use” of the building and MOCA Tucson saw an opportunity to acquire a permanent space while preserving an important piece of Arizona's modernist architectural history.
+The main hall that once housed fire trucks became the museum's main exhibition space, while the first-floor offices were converted into white-box galleries for showcasing intimate works.
+The firefighters' quarters were transformed into artist-in-residence accommodations, and the second-floor offices were repurposed into administrative offices and an education space for the museum.
+Since 2009, MOCA has presented between eight and twelve exhibitions per year, showcasing the works of local, regional, national, and international artists.
+The museum has also established an Artist-in-Residence Program, developed youth programming for underserved populations, and hosts a variety of public events such as ArtNow!, Artist Talk series, dance, performance, music, and other celebrations of the arts.